What’s the Difference Between an Icon and a Logo?

 Icon requirements that drive design

-Because icons often appear at 16–24px equivalents or in tight UI grids, designers optimize for recognizability first.
-That means fewer gradients, fewer micro-details, and higher contrast.
-Icons also tend to follow a uniform style - line, filled, or duotone - so the UI feels coherent.
+Icons often appear at 16–24px or in tight UI grids.
+So designers focus on recognizability first.
+That means fewer gradients, less detail, and higher contrast.
+Icons follow one style — line, filled, or duotone.
+This keeps the UI coherent.

-For brands that create their own icon set (for example, a custom icon library), the icon’s “brand value” comes from consistent styling and symbolism, not from being interpreted as the company name.
+Some brands build a custom icon library.
+In that case, the icon's brand value comes from consistent style and symbolism.
+It doesn't come from being read as the company name.

-A logo is a brand identifier: a mark that represents your organization as a whole.
-It can be a wordmark, a symbol, a combination, or other formal compositions that audiences associate with your brand over time.
-Logos are designed to work across a wide range of contexts - from a website header to a social profile to printed materials.
+A logo is a brand mark for your whole organization.
+It can be a wordmark, a symbol, or a combination of both.
+Audiences link it to your brand over time.
+Logos work across many contexts.
+Think website headers, social profiles, and printed materials.

-Unlike icons, logos are not only judged by immediate clarity at tiny sizes.
-They also need brand presence: the ability to look credible on billboards and professional enough on marketing assets.
+Icons are judged on clarity at tiny sizes.
+Logos need more.
+They must look credible on a billboard and sharp on marketing assets.

 Common logo use cases